Oregon Student Child Care Grant

 Priority in Awarding:

-- A prior recipient of benefits of the Student Child Care Grant who maintains satisfactory
+- A prior recipient of benefits of the Student Child Care Grant previously administered by the Oregon Department of Human services or subsequently by the Commission, with continuing financial need.

 - Financial need.